-Refer to Rule 22 to determine rating symbol.
-Use the FOB List or purchase price, whichever is greater.
+Refer to Rule 22 to determine vehicle rating group.
+Use the base list price.

 Refer to the assigned insurer's rating procedure for purposes of comparing the MAIP premiums to the assigned insurer's voluntary premiums.

 RULES 35 - 38.
 RESERVED FOR FUTURE USE